Перейти до вмісту

 Terminal window

-helm lint my-app/
+helm lint ./my-app

-helm template my-release my-app/ -f values-prod.yaml
+helm template shop ./my-app -f values-staging.yaml

-helm rollback my-release 1 --namespace production
+helm rollback shop 1 --namespace staging

 helm list --all-namespaces